DataDog/integrations-core/nginx/README.md

 **NGINX Plus**

-NGINX Plus can also use `stub_status`, but since that module provides fewer metrics, you should use `status` if you're a Plus user.
+NGINX Plus users can also utilize `stub_status`, but since that module provides fewer metrics, Datadog recommends using `status`.

-For NGINX Plus releases 15 and above, the `status` module is deprecated and the [`http_api_module`][15] should be used.
+For NGINX Plus releases 15+, the `status` module is deprecated.
+Use the [http_api_module][15] instead.
 For example, enable the `/api` endpoint in your main NGINX configuration file (`/etc/nginx/conf.d/default.conf`):

   ```
   server {